P. O. Box 468

 21st century businesses confront radically different challenges than those faced in the 20th century.
 Society demands more of business than just earning a profit on the products and services provided.
 Defour Group LLC assists businesses grapple with the ever-changing world of public expectations, government regulations and shifting global priorities.
 Defour Group LLC associates have been leaders in cutting edge policy concepts such as emission trading, global climate change and innovation policy.

-Past and current clients include the Minnesota Corn Growers Association, the Progressive X Prize Consortium and the Alliance of Automotive Manufacturers.
+Past and current clients include the Minnesota Corn Growers Association, the Progressive X Prize Consortium, the Alliance of Automotive Manufacturers and the National Automobile Dealers Association.

 Defour Group LLC analyzes private and public efforts to impact the current business environment.
 Past and current Defour projects include: